gwasonga/League-Fixtures-Scheduling_Python-script/README.md

 # League-Fixtures-Scheduling_Python-script
-I have worked on automation of fixtures scheduling using python (jupyter) for for a particular pool league organization.
+I have worked on the automation of fixture scheduling using Python (Jupiter) for a particular pool league organization.